AlinaWithAFace/biotic-grasp/README.md

 How the leap API works, and a bit about how to use flags for input.

 ## What's next for Biotic Grasp
 Depends.
-I don't personally have a leap available, so unless I get one at some point it'll sit alone forever, or I'll send the link to the streamer who's super into using weird controllers for him to fiddle with it.
+I don't personally have a leap available, so unless I get one at some point it'll sit forever.

 If I did get my own leap or another one to work with, there are a couple things I might change/add: